 Over the air

 Since broadcast baseball has largely gone the way of Sunday doubleheaders, there are few options for watching any game without a subscription of one kind or another.
 The Fox network, however, can still be had for free with a good indoor antenna.
-That will give you access to about a dozen Saturday afternoon games, plus the All-Star Game.
+That will give you access to a bunch of nationally broadcast Saturday-afternoon games.

 If you’re purchasing an antenna for the first time, remember to first check to see which stations you can receive in your area and which type of antenna you’ll need to pull in your local Fox affiliate.

-If that sounds just too easy, well, there is a caveat: NBC Sports regional content, are available only in select markets.
+If that sounds just too easy, well, there is a caveat: NBC Sports regional content is available only in select markets.
 To see if you can receive it, check here.
 Note, however, that Sling TV removed NBC Regional Sports Networks and the Mid-Atlantic Sports Network (MASN) from its lineup on April 1, 2021 (details here).

-Hulu offers a single, flat-fee package that includes more than 60 live and on demand channels—including the ESPN and Fox network—plus regional sports networks in select areas.
-You get them all, in addition to Hulu’s entire streaming library, for $45 a month.
+Hulu offers a single, flat-fee package that includes more than 65 live and on demand channels—including the ESPN, FS1, and TBS—plus regional sports networks in select areas.
+You get them all, in addition to Hulu’s original content and its streaming library, for $65 a month.

-Like Hulu, YouTube offers a flat-fee package of more than 50 channels.
-The baseball channel offerings are similar, but YouTube TV includes the MLB Network, where Hulu With Live TV does not.
-It’s also slightly cheaper at $40 a month.
+Like Hulu, YouTube offers a flat-fee package of more than 85 channels for $65 per month.
+The baseball channel offerings are similar, but YouTube TV includes Fox and the MLB Network, where Hulu With Live TV does not.

 The league’s official streaming service offers live streams of every regular season out-of-market game, with perks like multi-game viewing (up to four games at once), in-game highlights, and a free subscription to the At Bat Premium app.